neondigital/neon-architecture/README.md

+# No longer maintained
+Please use Laravel Actions instead https://laravelactions.com/

 # NEON Architecture
-An architecture for building Laravel applications, taking influence from the IODA Architecture
+An architecture for building Laravel applications, taking influence from the IODA Architect

-For further information, please [check the documentation](https://neondigital.gitbook.io/neon-architecture/)